Mike McCarthy: New Orleans Saints

 In 2000, McCarthy was hired as the offensive coordinator for the New Orleans Saints.
 That year, the Saints achieved a 10–6 regular season record, then won their first playoff game in the franchise's history and finished 10th overall in offense.
 McCarthy was selected as National Football Conference (NFC) Assistant Coach of the Year by USA Today in 2000.

 The Saints failed to make the playoffs over the next three years.
 In 2002, the Saints led the NFC in scoring with 49 touchdowns and 432 points, but slowed down at the end of the season.
-In 2003, the Saints scored 340 points—their eighth highest-scoring season ever.
+The following year, the Saints scored 340 points—their eighth highest-scoring season ever.
 All of McCarthy's four years with the Saints rank in the team's top 10 years for offense.

 While McCarthy was with the team, the Saints’ offense set 25 individual and 10 team records.
 Joe Horn caught 45 touchdowns and 437 passes for 6,289 yards.
 During McCarthy's time with the team, running backs Ricky Williams and Deuce McCallister both had a 1,000-yard season.
 In his first two years, running back Ricky Williams would run for 2,245 yards with 14 touchdowns.
 McCarthy stayed with the team for five seasons through 2004.

 San Francisco 49ers

-In 2005, McCarthy served as offensive coordinator for the San Francisco 49ers by coach Mike Nolan.
+In 2005, McCarthy served as offensive coordinator for the San Francisco 49ers by head coach Mike Nolan.
 His unit had setbacks, including the trade of their most experienced quarterback, Tim Rattay.
 Rattay was replaced by a rookie quarterback, top draft pick Alex Smith, who was injured in Week 7 of the season.

 The 49ers finished the season ranked 30th in the NFL in points scored and dead last in yards gained.
 Despite this, rookie running back Frank Gore would emerge to run for 608 rushing yards on 127 carries with a 4.8 Yards Per Carry (YPC) while wide receiver Brandon Lloyd had 733 yards receiving and five touchdowns.